Skip to main content

 Keynote Debate (Moderation)

-“Anna Wallner is a lawyer and journalist at the “Presse”.
+“Anna Wallner is a lawyer and journalist at “Die Presse”.

-Since 2019 head of the debate and opinion section at the “Presse” and development of audio formats, podcast host “Was wichtig wird”.
+Head of the debate and opinion section at “Die Presse” since 2019 and development of audio formats, podcast host “Was wichtig wird”.

-The Alfred Geiringer Scholarship brought her to the Reuters Institute for the Study of Journalism in Oxford for a semester in 2013 and in 2015 she did an exchange fellowship at the “Wall Street Journal”.
+The Alfred Geiringer Scholarship took her to the Reuters Institute for the Study of Journalism in Oxford for a semester in 2013 and in 2015 she did an exchange fellowship at the “Wall Street Journal”.

-Die Presse Anna Maria Wallner
+Anna Maria Wallner

 Matthias Wendland